MuNetAnonymous/Mu-Net/README.md

 our research will spark further investigations into the potential of deep learning to revolutionise this field.

 Our dataset can be found https://www.kaggle.com/datasets/munetanonymous/muons-scattering-dataset.
-The code for data generation can be found at [redacted].
+The code for data generation can be found at https://github.com/MuNetAnonymous/Muons-Data-Generation)

 ## Loading Weights